MOJNSandbox/LearnGithub/README.md

 # MOJN Learns Git / GitHub!
-Feel free to add your own repository to this organization and use it to practice and experiment as you learn.
+Feel free to add your own repository to the MOJNSandbox organization and use it to practice and try things out as you work through the online resources.

 ## Sarah's slides
 Suggestions for improvement are welcome!
 And it's good GitHub practice.
 Source code is Git_Github_Intro.Rmd.